 - a company or partnership (including a limited partnership) or trustees of a trust (in each case whether or not formed or incorporated in New Zealand), the relevant entity or body of persons:

 - is or are resident in New Zealand for the purposes of the Income Tax Act 2007; or

 - carry or carries on business in New Zealand through a fixed or permanent place of business in New Zealand and will file a New Zealand income tax return in respect of that business.

 How do I know if my business is a retail or non-retail customer for the banks' watchlist dates?

 To work out which watchlist date applies to your business, ask your bank whether you are a retail customer (some banks call this a relationship customer) or a non-retail customer (some banks call this a non-relationship customer).

-How does the Government ensure the banks and non-banks are complying with the terms?
+How does the Government ensure the banks, non-banks and non-deposit taking lenders are complying with the terms?

 The Treasury has oversight of their compliance through a robust monitoring and reporting process.